Chronobreak/Flixmix/README.md

 A key insight into the world of software engineering gained with this project relates to prioritization.
 There were so many new features I hoped to build and so many tweeks to the code to improve the application from a technical perspective I hoped to finish.
 Unfortunately, these had to be prioritized against other items on my personal backlog.
 In software engineering it is rare where you find a completely polished product and if it is found, there is an argument that you were not iterating or pushing forward quickly enough.
 In developing any product it is key to know when to release the product, get feedback and iterate accordingly.

 ### Thanks for taking a look!
-Have fun creating some mixing your flix!
+Have fun mixing your flix! ...aka creating playlists :)